2023–24 Ukrainian Amateur Cup

-The 2023–24 Ukrainian Amateur Cup season started on August 30, 2023.
+The 2023–24 Ukrainian Amateur Cup was the 28th season of the national football cup competition for amateur teams, which started on August 30, 2023.

 The last season champion Druzhba Myrivka was admitted to the 2023–24 Ukrainian Second League and was not eligible to compete.

 Participated clubs

 In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).